 Looking for the best hamster cage for your pet?
-We have included a wide range of spacious hamster cages to choose from.
-We have listed a range of the most popular cages and habitats in our comparison table and you can sort them by price or size for your convenience.
+We have included a wide range of spacious cages to choose from.
+We have listed a range of the most popular hamster habitats for sale in our comparison table in which you can sort by price or size for your convenience.
 You will also find a range of hamster toys, food and accessories for sale as well!

 $$$ – Premium | $$ – Midrange | $ – Budget